 I recently had the pleasure of speaking with Patrick, about what sins women are most often likely to be guilty of when it comes to their hair care.
 I understand why his appointment book is full . . .
 He cares about his clients, about making them look and feel good, that’s what makes a truly great stylist!

 1. A RELUCTANCE TO CHANGE

 When a woman gets stuck in a hair rut it’s usually fear that’s standing in the way.
 But fear is always an illusion, a false thought.

-Patrick’s advice: Shorten hair in the winter and let it grow longer for summer months.
+Patrick’s advice: Shorten hair in the winter and let it grow longer in the summer months.
 Shorter hair compliments winter clothes with higher collars and scarves worn up around the neck.
 And, longer hairstyles flatter the lower necklines and softer, sexier clothing of spring and summer.
-Trimming off summer damage is always a good idea and shortening the hair creates more volume in the winter when hair tends to lay flatter to the head.
+Trimming off summer damage is always a good idea and shortening the hair creates more volume in the winter when hair tends to lay flat to the head.

 Spring to summer and winter to fall, your hair changes with the seasonal changes and a little change can always do a woman good, fear is never a good thing!